fujiwara/ecrm/README.md

 "unused" means,

-- Images not specified in running tasks in ECS clusters.
+- Images are not used by running tasks in ECS clusters.
-- Images not specified in available ECS service deployments.
+- Images are not specified in available ECS service deployments.
-- Images not specified in exists ECS task definitions.
+- Images are not specified in existing ECS task definitions (latest N revisions).
-- Images not specified in using Lambda functions (PackageType=Image).
+- Images are not specified by Lambda functions (latest N versions).

 ## Usage